BeniaminC/CS_162_F20_Lab_2/README.md

 - stream member functions (using them to parse through the file)
 - getline (why it's sometimes necessary)
 - passing stream objects by reference

+not covered in this code
+- sorting algorithms
+- tar files